wouterken/itsi/gems/server/lib/itsi/server/config/middleware/endpoint/controller.md

 get "", :index
 ```

-The default controller scope is simply the parent `Itsi.rb` config file.
+The default controller scope is the parent `Itsi.rb` config file.
 However you can use the `controller` middleware to explicitly set a controller scope per [location](/middleware/location) block.
 All named endpoints will then be satisfied by the current controller.

 {{< callout >}}